Joseph-Park-dev/ColorPaletteExtractor/README.md

 4. .png file will be displayed along with color analysis.
 The saved file will be in the directory you have set.

 ## Reference
-Image Color Extraction with Python in 4 Steps by Boriharn K https://towardsdatascience.com/image-color-extraction-with-python-in-4-steps-8d9370d9216e/
+Image Color Extraction with Python in 4 Steps by Boriharn K <br>
+https://towardsdatascience.com/image-color-extraction-with-python-in-4-steps-8d9370d9216e/

 ## Program's life